spatiotemporal-data/spatiotemporal-data.github.io/awesome-latex-drawing.md

 ---

 <span style="color:gray">
-Figure 4 demonstrates the scheme of two-step rolling prediction, in which cyan and red circles refer to the observed values and predicted values, respectively.
+Figure 4 shows the scheme of two-step rolling prediction, in which cyan and red circles refer to the observed values and predicted values, respectively.
 </span>

 <br>